JaeYeonLee0621/SystemDesign-Interview/Chapter6_AggregateAdClickEvents.md

 - Map Reduce framework is a good option to aggregate ad click events
 - The directed acyclic graph (DAG) : The key to the DAG is to break down the system into small computing units

++) 📝 Map Reduce Framework
+- A programming model and processing technique designed to efficiently process large volumes of data in parallel across a distributed cluster of computers

++) 📝 Directed Acyclic Graph
+- Type of graph that consists of vertices (nodes) connected by difrected edges (arrows), where the edges have a directionality
+- DAG does not contain any cycles ⭐

 ## Map node

 ![KakaoTalk_Photo_2024-04-15-23-48-25 009](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/a492e8bd-d63d-403f-bffa-01c664f4b0b3)